 - Shading: Your roof may appear clear of any shade, but shadows need only to appear for part of the day to impact the production of a solar system.
 As the sun sweeps across the sky, shadows will move, and even a building down the block may shade part of your roof enough to make it unfit for solar.
 Microinverters or DC power optimizers used on individual panels can reduce shading impact on the overall array by isolating the effects to specific panels. - Obstructions: It may be unsafe or against building and fire codes to install panels over small pipes or exhaust vents, depending on their temperature and the racking system chosen.
-Other rooftop obstructions can cause similar problems, requiring panels to be installed around rather than over them. - The NYC Fire Code: The Fire Code has certain rooftop access requirements so that firefighters can effectively land on and navigate a roof in the case of an emergency.
-For flat-roofed buildings less than 100' in height, the code requires a 6-foot by 6-foot unobstructed landing zone for every 12 feet of frontage building edge.
-There must also be one 6-foot wide clear path for every 100 feet of building length that connects these landing zones and travels from the front to the rear as well as between both sides.
-Additional clearance is required around doors and fire escapes.
-The full Fire Code can be read here, but the significance for your evaluation is that these clear paths and setbacks limits space for solar panels.
-For example, a 10,000 square foot roof would require at least 1,164 square feet (11 percent) for fire access.
-Smaller buildings will have a higher percentage of roof space reserved for fire access paths.
+Other rooftop obstructions can cause similar problems, requiring panels to be installed around rather than over them. - Local zoning and fire codes: Zoning and fire code requirements vary by local jurisdiction, but they often restrict the available space for solar.
+Fire codes often have certain rooftop access requirements so that firefighters can effectively land on and navigate a roof in the case of an emergency.
+The next New York State Fire Code, which sets minimum requirements for jurisdictions, is expected to require 3-foot clearance on either side of the roof ridge of pitched-roof buildings.
+Additionally, zoning requirements may limit the location of panels.
+For example, solar panels may not be able to be placed in areas where they extend the above the maximum allowed height of the building.
+Additionally, historic and landmark districts often require that solar installations not be visible from public rights of way.